6 Digestive System Facts That Might Surprise You

 Fun digestive system facts for kids

-1. Your digestive system is longer than your body
+Your digestive system is longer than your body.

 How tall are you?
 Four, five, or six feet tall?

-Well, if you stretched out your entire digestive tract, it would be waaayyy taller than you!
+If you stretched out your entire digestive tract, it would be way taller than you!

-In the average adult, the digestive tract measures about 30 feet (9 meters) long!
+The average adult’s digestive tract measures about 30 feet (9 meters) long!
 That’s about as long as 2 cars parked end-to-end.

 fun digestive system fact for kids: the digestive system is 30 feet long

-The longest organ is the small intestines, which measures about 20 feet (6 meters) long in an adult.
+The longest organ is the small intestines, which measure about 20 feet (6 meters) long in adults.
 That’s taller than a giraffe!

-2. It’s more like the tortoise than the hare
+It’s more like the tortoise than the hare.

-Food starts off by moving quickly.
-It only takes a few seconds for food to get from your mouth to your stomach.
+At first, food moves down quickly.
+Food only takes a few seconds to get from your mouth to your stomach.
 But after that, things slow down a lot.

-For the next 4 hours, food gets churned by your stomach.
-So that meal you ate at breakfast is leaving your stomach just in time for your lunch!
+For the next 4 hours, your stomach churns the food.
+So, the meal you eat at breakfast leaves your stomach just in time for your lunch!

-Then it takes another 5 hours or so to move through your intestines.
-Finally, digested food makes its way to the large intestines where leftover waste becomes poop.
+Then, moving through your intestines takes another 5 hours or so.
+Finally, digested food makes its way to the large intestines, where leftover waste becomes poop.
 This last part of the journey is the longest and lasts for 1 to 2 days.

 liver gallbladder pancreas - digestion organs that never touch food